 Graduate assistantships are offered through many departments and colleges.
 Information concerning these types of assistance can be obtained from the department in which the student plans to study.
 All assistantships are governed by the Policy for the Administration of Graduate Assistantships.

 The Graduate School shares openings for graduate assistantships whenever possible.
-If you have any openings to post, please contact Sean Hendricks (email@example.com).
+If you have any openings to post, please submit the information at tiny.utk.edu/ga-announce or contact Sean Hendricks (email@example.com).

 Student Conduct & Community Standards (SCCS) is seeking a Graduate Assistant (GA) who will work with the SCCS mission of providing students with a Student Conduct Process that develops student integrity and accountability through an educational, consistent, and equitable process.
 Candidates must be able to relate well to people in a college environment, possess an impeccable work ethic, have a positive attitude, be motivated, possess the ability to develop programs, be organized, have excellent communication skills, possess the ability to work in a collaborative environment, and maintain appropriate professionalism with students.
 Graduate Assistants at SCCS will investigate and adjudicate alleged violations of the Code of Conduct, provide support for students in the Student Conduct Process, facilitate educational sanctions, assist with departmental data collection, and much more.
 This is a 20 hour/week position with a tuition waiver and $1,500/month stipend.